center-for-threat-informed-defense/insider-threat-ttp-kb/README.md

 To advance our collective understanding of insider threats, the Center for Threat-Informed Defense developed the Insider Threat TTP Knowledge Base, a collection of TTPs used by insiders in IT environments.
-This Knowledge Base builds upon data collected on insider threat incidents and lessons learned and experience from the ATT&CK knowledge base.
+This Knowledge Base builds upon data collected on insider threat incidents and lessons learned and experience from the ATT&CK® knowledge base.
 With this lexicon of known insider threat TTPs as a foundation, defenders will detect, mitigate, and emulate insider actions on IT systems and stop them.